 Origin of cappuccinoIt, literally , Capuchin (in allusion to the brown habit worn by the friars)

 Origin of cappuccinoItalian Capuchin, cappuccino (from the resemblance of its color to the color of the monk's habit) ; see capuchin .
 Word History: The Capuchin order of friars, established after 1525, played an important role in bringing Catholicism back to Reformation Europe.
-Its Italian name came from the long pointed cowl, or cappuccino, derived from cappuccio, “hood,” that was worn as part of the order's habit.
+The informal Italian name for a member of the order, cappuccino, comes from the long pointed cowl, or cappuccino, derived from cappuccio, “hood,” that was worn as part of the order's habit.
 The French version of cappuccino was capuchin (now capucin ), from which came English Capuchin.
-The name of this pious order was later used as the name (first recorded in English in 1785) for a type of monkey with a tuft of black cowl-like hair.
+The name of this order was later used as the name (first recorded in English in the late 1700s) for a type of monkey with a tuft of black cowl-like hair.
 In Italian cappuccino went on to develop another sense, “espresso coffee mixed or topped with steamed milk or cream,” so called because the color of the coffee resembled the color of the habit of a Capuchin friar.
-The first use of cappuccino in English is recorded in 1948.
+It first appeared in English in the mid-1900s.

 - If you've had a latte or cappuccino in a café, you've probably noticed the large, powerful espresso machines used by professional baristas.

 - The price is the same at $45.99US, and other available colors include, baby pink, red, true blue, cappuccino brown, canary yellow and basic black.